-MODELS: The DPS 4 is a modular multi-processor system consisting of a minimum of four independent processors dedicated to various tasks.
-An entry-level DPS 4 system can be expanded to include up to three CPU's, two I/O processors, two disk processors, two main memory processors, and up to three network processors.
+MODELS: The DPS 4 is a modular multiprogramming system consisting of three independent processors dedicated to various tasks.
+An entry-level DPS 4 system can be expanded to include up to two CPU's, one main memory unit, and a network processor.